freeCodeCamp/arcade-mode/PROGRESS.md

   - @:
     - [ ] Prevent non-heading lines with colon endings from messing up generated JSON.

+### Tuomas:
+  - Progress:
+    1. Added Zig-zag matrix challenge
+    2. Added Y-combinator challenge

 ## Saturday 6/17/17:
 ### Tim:
   - Progress:
     1. Add Align Columns challenge
   - @:
     - [ ] Pressing enter in already max-height CodeMirror editor (with scrollbar) does not auto scroll the newline into view.
 Need Vim scrolloff equivalent for Codemirror editor.

+### Tuomas:
+  - Progress:
+      1. Created unit tests for Rosetta challenges.
+Can be run using 'npm run test:rosetta'.
+Tests use runner.js for quickly checking that they run correctly in Arcade mode environment.
+      2. Added Zhang-suen thinning algorith.

 ## Friday 6/16/17:
 ### Tim: